 The Lord did not say that He would blot out the name of Israel from under heaven, but He saved them by the hand of Jeroboam the son of Joash, (14:26-27).

-And through the hand of Jeroboam, through the hand of one who did evil in the sight of the Lord, who continued on in the sins of his ancestor, Jeroboam I, the very one attributed with the beginning of the northern kingdom of Israel’s great demise, through this king God would save the kingdom of Israel.
+And through the hand of Jeroboam, through the hand of one who did evil in the sight of the Lord and continued in the sins of his ancestor, Jeroboam I, the very one attributed with the beginnings of the great demise of the northern kingdom of Israel, through this king, God would save Israel.

 Why?
 Because He Did Not Say He would blot out their name from under heaven.

 Consider What He Did Not Say